-It’s well past time for Britain’s Labour opposition to get its act together on cannabis.
+It’s past time for Britain’s Labour opposition to get its act together about cannabis.

-If you are black and going about your day in England and Wales then you are 6.3 times more likely to be stopped and searched by police, a new report from Release and LSE revealed this week.
+If you’re black and going about your day in England and Wales then you’re 6.3 times more likely to be stopped and searched by police, a new report from Release and LSE revealed this week.
 Guns and knives are the focus of only a fraction of these searches: most are for low level drug offences, above all cannabis.
 And despite government figures suggesting that use of the herb is significantly lower among black people than among whites, in some areas, such as Dorset, being black makes you 17 times more likely to be stopped.
 Get caught in possession of cannabis in London, and for blacks the likelihood of then being charged multiplies 5 times.
-In the US, the arrest ratio of blacks to whites is just three to one.
-For England and Wales it averages at six to one.
+In the US, the arrest ratio of blacks to whites is just three to one, less than half the UK.

 Looked at from the perspective of Michelle Alexander’s groundbreaking work on America’s War on Drugs, The New Jim Crow, these statistics, shocking in their own right, also beg the question of what exactly British cannabis policy is intended to do.
 Should we take the government at its word and assume that the purpose is above all to ‘safeguard’ the nation’s mental health from the scourge of ‘skunk’?
 Or is Michelle Alexander closer to the truth when she argues that drug policy is part of a coercive system of social control, one that primarily targets marginal groups and minorities?
 British Asians, for example, are 2.5 times more likely to be stopped.
 Just the last 12 months have seen more than half a million people stopped and searched for drugs – one person every 58 seconds.
 The arrest rate is a mere 7%.

-‘Skunk’, ostensibly the prime target here, is the generic term preferred by politicians and hacks for modern, intensively bred hybrid strains; the idea being that these new forms of cannabis are of unprecedented and dangerous potency.
-There are obvious holes in the ‘skunk’ myth: the government’s latest figures, for example, state that ‘skunk’ has on average only a percent or so more THC than traditional imported ‘grass’ (14%, as opposed to 12.5%).
-Even taken on its own terms, the war to rid the nation’s streets of this alleged evil has been lost in spectacular fashion: over the course of successive New Labour governments, amid endless blithering about its dangers, ‘skunk’ took the UK by storm, forcing out the supposedly safer staple of traditional Moroccan hash, until in the space of barely a decade the pungent menace came to be around 80% of cannabis consumed in the UK.
-Add to that a recent study into cannabis policy by the University of York that found the 2008 upgrade to Class B – instigated by Gordon Brown and Jacqui Smith on the ostensible grounds that it would protect the nation’s mental health – in fact saw a marked increase in hospital admissions for apparent cases of cannabis psychosis.
-Then compare it with the claims made by the Association of Chief Police Officers (ACPO) that were taken up by Jacqui Smith during the 2008 reclassification debacle: namely that the 2004 downgrade to Class C had stimulated a greater illegal market, weakened public confidence in the policing of cannabis, and – most notably – that the potential for cannabis users to suffer associated mental health problems had increased.
+Skunk, ostensibly the prime target here, is the generic term preferred by politicians and hacks for modern, intensively bred hybrid strains; the idea being that these new forms of cannabis are of unprecedented and dangerous potency.
+There are obvious holes in the skunk myth: the government’s latest figures, for example, state that it has on average only a percent or so more THC than traditional imported herbal cannabis (14%, as opposed to 12.5%).
+Even taken on its own terms, the war to rid the nation’s streets of this alleged evil has been lost in spectacular fashion: over the course of successive New Labour governments, amid endless blithering about its dangers, skunk took the UK by storm, forcing out the supposedly safer staple of traditional Moroccan hash, until in the space of barely a decade the pungent menace came to account for around 80% of cannabis consumed in the UK.

 Yet Blunkett hit a wall of resistance.
 Catching wind of the reclassification announcement, as Paddick explains, ‘at the last minute, Mike Fuller, then a DAC in the Met with responsibility for drug policy, and Ian Blair, then deputy commissioner, went and saw Blunkett and convinced him to retain the power of arrest.’
 Where he had intended for the downgrade to be a bold assertion his authority, the Labour Home Secretary now found himself facing the police.
 They weren’t impressed, and he swiftly beat a retreat.